 b.
 Watch the Legacy Family Tree Webinars Series DNA Course 1: Foundations – a five-part series by Blaine Bettinger covering Genealogy and DNA, DNA overview, Y-DNA, Mitochondrial DNA, and Autosomal DNA.
 (Legacy Family Tree Webinars costs $10 per month)

 c.
-Watch several of these free videos and webinars, and practice the concepts taught:
+Watch several of these free videos and webinars:

 —- What is Inheritance? – Learn.Genetics by the University of Utah